hereon-GEMS/Cont2SAS/docu/models/bib_ecc.md

 - rad = radius of sphere (must be <= simulation box length/2)
 - sld_in = SLD of sphere
 - sld_out = SLD of environment
-- ecc = vector w.r.t. simulation box center
+- ecc = vector from the center of the simulation box to the center of the spherical region
     - x = x value of vector
     - y = y value of vector
     - z = z value of vector
-- qclean_sld = SLD outside simulation box
+- qclean_sld = SLD outside of the simulation box

 ## Go to workflow